Sallyliubj/STAT5243_project_2/README.md

 Nan Xiao's Work: Exploration Data Analysis (EDA)
 1. Fully Interactive Data Exploration
-File Upload & Dataset Selection: Users can upload CSV files Data Summary Display: Shows row/column counts, data types, and basic information Dynamic Table View: Interactive data table with pagination
+File Upload & Dataset Selection: Users can upload CSV files Dynamic Table View: Interactive data table with pagination
 2. Filtering
+Column-based Filtering: Users can apply numeric range filters or categorical selections to focus on specific subsets of the data
-Column-based Filtering: Automatically generates appropriate filters for each column Sliders for Numeric Variables: Range sliders for numeric data Checkboxes for Categorical Variables: Multi-select for categorical data
+Sliders for Numeric Variables: Range sliders for numeric data Checkboxes for Categorical Variables: Multi-select for categorical data
 3. Custom Visualization Settings
-Multiple Graph Types: Histogram, scatter plot, bar chart, box plot, violin plot, and correlation heatmap Dynamic Axis Selection: Users can select which variables to plot Grouping & Color Options: Color-coding data points by categorical variables
+Multiple Graph Types: Histogram, scatter plot, bar chart, correlation heatmap Dynamic Axis Selection: Users can select which variables to be the x-axis and y-axis of the plot, the bin size of histogram, whether display a regression line
+Grouping & Color Options: Color-coding data points by categorical variables
 4. Dynamic Statistical Insights
-Summary Statistics: Shows descriptive statistics for all numerical columns Correlation Analysis: Correlation heatmap with detailed analysis Regression Lines: Option to add regression lines to scatter plots
+Summary Statistics: Shows descriptive statistics for all numerical columns, including metrics like mean, median, skewness, correlation, and regression analysis.
+Correlation Analysis: Correlation heatmap with detailed analysis